 Once your application for a Building Permit has been approved, it is subject to the following 2014 Alberta Building Code requirements being incorporated into the work.

-Contact the Town office at 403.678.1543 to arrange for the required inspections as outlined in the letter attached to your permit.
+Contact Superior Safety Codes Inc. office at 1.888.717.2344 to arrange for the required inspections as outlined in the letter attached to your permit.
 Such inspections include but are not limited to: foundation, pre-insulation framing, insulation and vapour barrier and a final inspection before occupancy.
-Please provide the Town office with your building permit number when you call to book your inspection.
-A minimum 48 hours is required for booking.
+Please provide your building permit number when you call to book your inspection.
+A minimum of 48 hours is required for booking.
+The inspector conducts inspections in Canmore Tuesday and Thursday weekly.

-Failure to contact the Town for inspections could result in the need to uncover completed work to ensure that the work complies with the 2014 Alberta Building Code.
+Failure to contact Superior Safety Codes Inc. for inspections could result in the need to uncover completed work to ensure that the work complies with the 2014 Alberta Building Code.

 Safety Codes Inspections